rpan93/docker-sonarqube-mysql/README.md

 ## docker-sonarqube-mysql
-sonarqube with mysql server with docker
+sonarqube with mysql server with docker.

+Make sure that your environment already installed docker and docker-compose

 - sonarqube server version 6.7